SD-WAN configuration for Citrix Virtual Apps and Desktops Standard for Azure integration

 Virtual and physical SD-WAN appliances: Virtual and physical SD-WAN appliances run as multiple instances within the cloud (VMs), on-premises in the data center, and in the branches (physical appliances or VMs) to provide connectivity among these locations and to/from the public Internet.

 SD-WAN instance in Citrix Virtual Apps and Desktops Standard subscription is created as a single or a set of virtual appliances (if there was HA deployment) by Citrix Virtual Apps and Desktops Standard cloud service in Azure within the realms of Citrix Virtual Apps and Desktops Standard subscription.
 SD-WAN appliances in other locations (DC and branches) are created by the customer.
-All of these SD-WAN appliances are managed (in terms of configuration and software upgrades) by SD-WAN administrators through the SD-WAN Orchestrator.
+All of these SD-WAN appliances are managed (in terms of configuration and software upgrades) by SD-WAN administrators through the Citrix SD-WAN Orchestrator service.

 Citrix Virtual Apps and Desktops Standard VDA, Connector - Uses the Citrix Virtual Apps and Desktops Standard SD-WAN appliance as a gateway to all resources outside of the Citrix Virtual Apps and Desktops Standard VNet, including enterprise on-prem resources, certain Azure services, and SaaS applications on the public Internet.